 - to treat symptoms of an allergy

-- to thin the blood (such as warfarin)
+- to help prevent blood clots (such as warfarin)

 - to treat an infection

-Some medicines may weaken and/or shorten the effect of tramadol.
+Some medicines may weaken or shorten the effect of tramadol.
 Tell your doctor if you're taking:

 Mixing tramadol with herbal remedies and supplements

-It's not known if complementary medicines and herbal teas are safe to take with tramadol.
+There's not enough information to say that other complementary medicines and herbal remedies are safe to take with tramadol.
 They're not tested in the same way as pharmacy and prescription medicines.
 They're generally not tested for the effect they have on other medicines.

 HealthUnlocked contains information from NHS Digital, licensed under the current version of the Open Government Licence